Izaskun Osés Ayúcar

 Izaskun Osés Ayúcar (born 11 May 1985) is a blind Spanish Paralympic athlete who competes in middle-distance running events in international level events.
 She is a bronze medalist at the 2016 Summer Paralympics.

+Personal life

 Oses Ayucar received a nursing degree in the Public University of Navarra and was an intensive care nurse in Navarra Hospital but her eye condition worsened and she had to give up her job.
 She has mainly focussed on training since then.